digibart/killeradmin/guide/killeradmin/tutorial.md

 Below is an example of `classes/admin/cars.php`:

 	class Controller_Admin_Cars extends Controller_Admin_Core_Base {

-		// default role required to access the actions in this controller protected $auth_required = 'login';

-		// Controls access to specified actions
-        // 'index' => 'admin' only users with a admin-role will have access
-        // 'edit'  => 'login' only login users will have access protected $secure_actions = array(
-			'index' => 'login',
-			'edit' => 'login',
-			'add'  => 'login',
-			'delete' => 'admin'

-		);

 		// The name of the orm we are managing with this controller protected $orm_name = 'car';